A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Appendix

 for $\mr{\ns}(t)$ being the conditional covariance of the smoother distribution $\pp\big(\vyt\big|\vx(s), s\in[0,T]\big)$ at time $t$, where on the right-hand side the smoother covariance is evaluated at $t+\dt$, while all other terms and the filter estimate are being evaluated at $t$.

-Finally, the existence and uniqueness of continuous solutions to \eqref{eq:revbackinter1}--\eqref{eq:revbackinter2}, that continuously depend on the initial distribution and additional model parameters, can be established by the fact that $\vm{\ns}(t)$ and $\mr{\ns}(t)$ solve backward random ordinary differential equation that are linear in $\vm{s}(t)$ and $\mr{s}(t)$, respectively, with matrix-valued coefficients and forcings that satisfy the conditions of the random variant of the Picard-Lindel\"of Theorem \cite{casaban2018solving, strand1970random, han2017random, soong1973random} (under our assumed regularity conditions); adaptations are of course needed from the parallel approach in establishing these properties for the filter posterior Gaussian statistics, since \eqref{eq:revbackinter1}--\eqref{eq:revbackinter2} now run backwards in time (with a terminating instead of an initial condition, specifically the identification of the smoother statistics through the filter ones) \cite{lim2001linear, sun2021linear}. \end{proof}
+Finally, the existence and uniqueness of continuous solutions to \eqref{eq:revbackinter1}--\eqref{eq:revbackinter2}, that continuously depend on the initial distribution and additional model parameters, can be established by the fact that $\vm{\ns}(t)$ and $\mr{\ns}(t)$ solve backward random ordinary differential equation that are linear in $\vm{\ns}(t)$ and $\mr{\ns}(t)$, respectively, with matrix-valued coefficients and forcings that satisfy the conditions of the random variant of the Picard-Lindel\"of theorem (under our assumed regularity conditions) \cite{strand1970random, han2017random, soong1973random}; adaptations are of course needed from the parallel approach in establishing these properties for the filter posterior Gaussian statistics, since \eqref{eq:revbackinter1}--\eqref{eq:revbackinter2} now run backwards in time (with a terminating instead of an initial condition, specifically the identification of the smoother statistics through the filter ones) \cite{lu2021mathematical, lim2001linear, sun2021linear}.
+An alternative approach to the existence, uniqueness, and continuity of the smoother Gaussian statistics is provided in the corresponding results from Liptser \& Shiryayev \cite{liptser2001statisticsII}. \end{proof}